LeyangYu1996/EC601_Mini_Project1/README.md

 4.In the same terminal as the step 2, run 'python3 main.py'

-5.Input the Twitter account that you like to download pictures from.
+5.Input the Twitter account that you like to download pictures from and the number of tweets you want to go through

 6.Completed!